thisiskushal31/thisiskushal31/README.md

 I'm Kushal, a ***Full Stack Software Developer*** passionate about building user-friendly, easy-to-use applications, that makes a difference to the lives of those around me.
 I like to explore new trends and learn new technologies.
 As of now, I am focused on ***DevOps***.

 Want to know more about me?
-[Check out my portfolio](https://kushalgupta.netlify.app/)
+[Check out my portfolio](https://kushalgupta.netlify.app/) and [Linktree](https://linktr.ee/thisiskushalgupta)

 <h2>Technical Skills 🛠</h2>